emnify/matrix-synapse-auto-deploy/README.md

 - corrected typos
 - Don't create the dhparams file every time the playbook runs
 - Added missing python libraries for url previews
-- Differentiate between Matrix Domain and Hostname so you can use mxids in form of "@name:domain.tld" instead of "@name:hostname.domain.tld"
+- Differentiate between Matrix Domain and Hostname so you can use matrix ids in form of "@name:domain.tld" instead of "@name:hostname.domain.tld"
 - Added variables to use an external turn server
 - Installs Riot Web Client to a separate domain